Graphical view on linear extensions of finite posets: Additional preliminaries

 We say that a binary relation $R\subseteq N\times N$ is {\em acyclic\/} if there is no sequence $u_{1},u_{2},\ldots, u_{k}$, $k\geq 2$, of elements of $N$ such that $u_{k}=u_{1}$ and $(u_{i},u_{i+1})\in R$ for $i=1,\ldots k-1$.
 This basically means that $\diag\cap\tr(R)=\emptyset$.
 A well-known equivalent definition of acyclicity is that all elements of $N$ can be ordered into a sequence $u_{1},\ldots,u_{n}$, $n=|N|$, such that $(u_{i},u_{j})\in R$ implies $i<j$.
 Indeed, the necessity can be verified by induction on $n$, because every acyclic relation $R$ has a terminal variable, which is $t\in N$ such that there is no $w\in N$ with $(t,w)\in R$.

-For a transitive relation $T\subseteq N\times N$, the next two conditions are equivalent to acyclicity: \begin{itemize} \item $T$ is {\em irreflexive}, which means that there is no $u\in N$ with $(u,u)\in T$, \item $T$ is {\em asymmetric}, which means that $(u,v)\in T$ implies $(v,u)\not\in T$. \end{itemize} Indeed, realize that, for a transitive relation $T$, negations of those conditions are equivalent.
+For a transitive relation $T\subseteq N\times N$, the next two conditions are equivalent to acyclicity: \begin{itemize} \item $T$ is {\em irreflexive}, which means that there is no $u\in N$ with $(u,u)\in T$, \item $T$ is {\em asymmetric}, which means that $(u,v)\in T$ implies $(v,u)\not\in T$. \end{itemize} Indeed, realize that, for a transitive relation $T$, negations of those conditions are equivalent.\\[0.3ex] These observations allow one to verify easily the following characterization of posets on $N$.